FAForever/wiki-pages/teams/faf-live-team/statutes.md

 ## Mission Statement

 FAF Productions Team mission is to deliver quality content across our platforms through streams and video uploads that highlight events hosted by the community.
-These events range from personal trainings, the community game nights, authoring maps and mods of all kinds all the way up to tournaments.
+These events range from personal trainings, the community game nights, authoring maps and mods of all kinds, casting of regular games and tournaments.

 ## Code of conduct